 Fiberglass filters are about the least effective at collecting dust.
-Overtime, your AC evaporator coil will become filthy and dust will be blown throughout your living area.
+Over time, your AC evaporator coil will become filthy, and dust will be blown throughout your living area.
 To help reduce this, choose a filter that offers a higher MERV rating.
-For those that are unfamiliar with what a MERV rating is, the higher the MERV rating, the more effective the filter is at catching smaller particles.
+For those who are unfamiliar with a MERV rating, the higher the MERV rating, the more effective the filter is at catching smaller particles.

 However, it’s important to note that if you decide to choose pleated filters, they can get real dirty real fast.
 This means you’ll have to change them on a regular basis.
 Your system can also overheat and sustain other damage if the filter becomes filthy and is not changed.

 Minimize the dust in your home with an in-duct air purifier

 For those not familiar with an in-duct air purifier, it’s an air-purifying machine that’s installed within the framework of your duct system.

 These in-duct air purifiers help filter out an array of contaminants, like pet dander, dust mites, allergens, and dirt.
 When you install one of these devices, your home will be cleaner, and you’ll feel healthier.
 A quality duct system should be able to eliminate up to 95% of pathogens and have at least a 15 MERV rate.

 Is your house so dusty with no HVAC system?

 So, you’ve sealed your windows, left the shoes at the door, and your home doesn’t have an HVAC system, but you still have a dust problem in your home?
 What else can it be other than your air conditioning system?